-Usually it’s at the end of a long day and children know just how to drag it out until you’re crying at the thought of reading one more Disney Princess book.
-Or answering question #102 about “But why did the bunny do that?”
-If you do dread reading to your kids it’s 100% worth persevering and finding solutions to the issues that arise.
+Usually it’s at the end of a long day and children know how to drag it out until you’re crying at the thought of reading one more Disney Princess book.
+Or answering another “But why did he do that?’ question.
+If you do sometimes dread reading to your kids it’s 100% worth persevering and finding solutions to the issues that arise.
 So what can you do to turn this bedtime ritual into a happy time?

-Kids fighting over who gets to sit on your lap?
+- Kids fighting over who gets to sit on your lap?
 No-one.
 Everyone finds a comfy spot and you read to them.
 Or the child whose room it is, gets to sit on your lap.
-That way everyone will have a turn.
+That way everyone gets a turn.

 - Not enjoying the books they want to read?
 Let them choose one and you choose one (and buy them books you want them to read!).